Abdalrahman-Helal/EmbeddedLinux/LinuxProgrammingInterface/Chapter2/README.md

   - The **kernel** loads its code into virtual memory.
   - Allocates space for **variables**.
   - Sets up **kernel bookkeeping** (process ID, user ID, group ID, termination status, etc.).

-* From the kernel’s view, processes are the entities among which resources like **CPU, memory, and network bandwidth** are shared.
+* From the kernel’s view, processes are entities among which resources like **CPU, memory, and network bandwidth** are shared.

+---

 ### Process Memory Layout
 A process’s memory is divided into **segments**: